Professor of Film & Television Studies

 My former PhD student, Dr Elizabeth Ramirez (2009-2013), who is currently a government-funded postdoctoral fellow at the University of Valparaiso, Chile, recently learnt that she was runner-up in the AHGBI-Spanish Embassy Postgraduate Publication Prize for 2014.
 With an award of £500 towards publication, the book of her thesis on documentary in Chile post-Pinochet will be published by either Tamesis or Legenda press.

-Former PhD student, Dr Claire Jenkins (2006-2010), Lecturer at Leicester University, launched her monograph Home Movies: The American Family in Contemporary Hollywood at the 2015 BAFTSS conference in Manchester.
+Another former PhD student, Dr Claire Jenkins (2006-2010), currently Lecturer at Leicester University, is launched her monograph Home Movies: The American Family in Contemporary Hollywood on 16 April, 2015 at the BAFTSS conference in Manchester (BAFTSS 2015).

 Another former PhD student, Dr Greg Frame (2008-2011), was runner-up in Peter Lang's 2013 postgraduate publication prize and further details of the book of his thesis, on representations of the US presidency in film and television, can be accessed here: The American President in Film and Television.
-The book is among the finalists for the BAFTSS Best Monograph award: BAFTSS 2016 Awards.
 He is now Lecturer in Film and Television at Bangor University.

 National roles and professional associations